heistp/irtt/README.md

 _Collection area for undefined or uncertain stuff..._

 - Map error codes to exit codes
+- Refactor events to allow for more than 64 total event types
 - Prototype TCP throughput test and compare straight Go vs iperf/netperf
 - Add a subcommand to the CLI to convert JSON to CSV
 - Support a range of server ports to improve concurrency and maybe defeat